 Substance abuse training from NDWA costs $15 to $25 per person depending on the number of employees who go through the training.
 Custom pricing is available for businesses with more than 100 employees going through the program.

-Visify offers substance abuse awareness training for supervisors but does not appear to offer employee training.
+Visify offers substance abuse awareness training for supervisors, as well as a 30-minute module for employees.
 Visify’s DOT Reasonable Suspicion Training for Supervisors is specifically designed to help supervisors detect instances of substance abuse or addiction in employees so they can tell if someone isn’t fit for work.

 A safe working environment is not just the law, it is a way for employers to build stronger company morale by keeping everyone safe and healthy at work.
 When substance abuse enters the work environment, it damages many valuable parts of the company including relationships, equipment, and inventory.
 Workers may not perform optimally either, reducing production output and profitability.